Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Here's the backside of the churn dash quilt block pattern.
 You can see how the seams are pressed.

-backside of churn dash quilt block patternbackside of block pattern
+backside of block pattern

-backside of churn dash quilt block patternbackside of block pattern (a better view)
+backside of block pattern (a better view)

 Enjoy making the churn dash quilt block.
 It's so versatile!